Packers, Lions prepare for high-stakes game (Jan 01, 2017) | FOX Sports

 “You don’t get this opportunity very often,” Caldwell said.
 “It’s always a little bit of a comfort level (to be at home).
 But ask me if it makes a difference, if you don’t play well between those lines, it doesn’t make any difference where you play.
 I do think, without question, rather than a Monday night game and traveling, it’s certainly a lot better being at home.”

 Both teams are hopeful of getting some key performers back.
-Packers wide receiver Randall Cobb missed the game against the Vikings with an ankle injury.
-The Lions’ top cornerback, Darius Slay (hamstring), and lead running back Theo Riddick (wrist) didn’t suit up in Dallas.
+Packers wide receiver Randall Cobb missed the game against the Vikings with an ankle injury and is listed as questionable.
+The Lions’ top cornerback, Darius Slay (hamstring), was listed as questionable while lead running back Theo Riddick (wrist) will miss his fourth straight game.